- Home

 - Island Avenue Greenway

 Island Avenue Greenway is located at the I-84 Interstate Freeway and Highway 82 Interchange, parallel to the Union Pacific Railroad tracks.
-There is a sidewalk running the entire distance, providing pedistrians safe passage along this busy roadway.
+There is a sidewalk running the entire distance, providing pedestrians safe passage along this busy roadway.

 Read More